silentgameplays/Max-Payne-2-Fix-Windows-10/README.md

 4. Copy/Paste into C:\Program Files (x86)\Steam\steamapps\common\Max Payne 2 The Fall of Max Payne

+# NB for Dual GPU's Laptops only!

+1. Download everything extract.

+2. Copy all files from Reshade Dual GPU's Laptops folder C:\Program Files (x86)\Steam\steamapps\common\Max Payne 2 The Fall of Max Payne

+3. Go to your NVIDIA Control Panel>3D Settings>Global find the preferred GPU and set it to NVIDIA

+4. Enjoy

 # (Optional) Bonus maximize difficulty settings via registry
 0. Launch the game at least once and play the tutorial level for a bit.Exit